towercomputers/toweros/docs/src/implementation.md

 ## System Configuration

 A TowerOS system uses a single configuration file in the same format as an SSH config file: `~/.ssh/tower.conf`.
-This file, referenced in `~/.ssh/config`, is used both by `tower-tools` to maintain the list of hosts and by `ssh` to access hosts directly with `[thinclient]$ ssh <host>`.
+This file, referenced in `~/.ssh/config`, is used both by `toweros` to maintain the list of hosts and by `ssh` to access hosts directly with `[thinclient]$ ssh <host>`.
 The script `sshconf.py` is responsible for maintaining this file and generally anything that requires manipulation of something in the `~./ssh` folder.
 Notably:

 1. discovering the IP of a newly installed host and updating `tower.conf` accordingly
 2. updating `~/.ssh/know_hosts`